fribas84/wallet-tracker/README.md

 - [Front End](https://nextjs-web-production.up.railway.app/)
 - [Back End](https://nest-js-server-production.up.railway.app/)

-*Disclaimer: Due to this development phase, and entities not fully finished, Nest JS is using the synchronize feature for the entities.*
+*Disclaimer: Due to this development phase, and entities not being fully finished, Nest JS is using the synchronize feature for the entities.*

 ## Environment Variables